Emissions and mitigation

-Under AP2, the Commissioner for Sustainability and the Environment has been requested to prepare Implementation Status Reports on the implementation of ACT Government climate change policies.
-These are to be prepared at three yearly intervals in 2014, 2017 and 2020.
+Under AP2, the Commissioner for Sustainability and the Environment prepares implementation status reports on the implementation of ACT Government climate change policies.
+These are to be prepared at three yearly intervals- 2020, 2017 and 2014.

 - How are we tracking against sector greenhouse gas reduction targets?